shreyash0019/HoverMagic/README.md

-# Let's create a downloadable `README.md` file for the repository.

-readme_content = """
 # HoverMagic

 **HoverMagic** is a modern web design project that showcases interactive typography and hover effects.
 Featuring the **Futura Condensed** font, gradient backgrounds, and smooth animations, this project demonstrates how to create visually engaging designs.